 He has a great appreciation for the accessibility in today’s technology and gives a shout out to Apple for the accessibility features that cover the spectrum of vision loss.
 He utilizes the changes to font sizes, light and brightness, remarking that 20 years ago this would not have been possible.

-Frank is surprised and disappointed by the lack of information or guidance he was offered by doctors about dealing with the unintended psychological and emotional consequences of uncorrectable vision loss.
+Frank is surprised and dismayed by the lack of information or guidance he was offered by doctors about dealing with the inherent psychological and emotional impact of losing sight.
 What he did hear from the doctors was, “So sorry, this is a rough blow, nothing we can do.”
-He considers the omission a dereliction of duty, and is concerned for the patients who don’t have the ability to figure out what to do next.
+He considers the omission a dereliction of duty, and is concerned for the patients who don’t have the ability or resources to figure out what to do next.

 Listen to the Hadley Presents podcast: